Many people often ask us, how important is SEO for their website? And our answer is – it’s very important!

 Another reason why you should focus on local SEO is 46% of searches on Google are for local services and businesses.

 If you want to optimize your site for local searches, then you can use Google My Business and Bing Places.
 It’s a free listing service by search engines and has plenty of open opportunities, as 56% of local businesses haven’t signed up for a listing on Google.

 You should also work on positive reviews for your website.
 88% of consumers trust online reviews and turn to Google for recommendations and referrals to local businesses.

 With that, you’ve made it to the end of our post.

 Using these SEO stats, you can use different strategies for your website and increase your organic traffic.

-We hope you liked our article on powerful SEO statistics for 2020 to boost your rankings.
+We hope you liked our article on powerful SEO statistics to boost your rankings.
 You can also go through our guide on how to properly set up Google Analytics in WordPress.